fonoster/routr/README.md

 # Sip I/O

-This is a basic sip server built using Javascript over the JVM (with Nashorn).
+Sip I/O is a sip proxy, location server, and registrar built using Javascript over the JVM (with Nashorn).

-At the moment you can create sip accounts and you can group those accounts by domains.
+At the moment you can add your sip devices and group them using domains.
+You can also connect with the PSTN using a Sip Gateway.

+`Disclaimer: This is an experimental project.
+I may or may not continue this work in the future.`

 ## Current features include